Chart Color Schemes

 Braybrook features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 65.9% of all households, including 27.8% couples with children, 21.2% couples without children, and 14.2% single parent families.
-Non-family households comprise the remaining 34.1%, with lone person households at 26.2% and group households making up 7.9%.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.4.
+Family households account for 65.9% of all households, including 27.8% couples with children, 21.2% couples without children, and 14.2% single parent families.
+Non-family households make up the remaining 34.1%, with lone person households at 26.2% and group households comprising 7.9%.
+The median household size is 2.6 people, larger than the Greater Melbourne average of 2.4 people.

 Frequently Asked Questions - Households